digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 =============================

-The XBee Python Library provides the ability to communicate with remote nodes in the network.
+The XBee Python Library provides the ability to communicate with remote nodes in the network, IoT devices and other interfaces of the local device.
 The communication between XBee devices in a network involves the transmission and reception of data.

 .. warning::
   Communication features described in this topic and sub-topics are only